165th Rifle Division: The Berlin Operation

 70th Army was one of the three combined-arms armies in 2nd Belorussian Front that helped form its shock group at the start of the assault on Berlin.
 At this time the division in common with most others in the Front, had somewhere between 3,600 and 4,800 personnel on strength.
-The Army was deployed along a 14km front, but the breakthrough sector was 4km wide along the West Oder River in the area of Mescherin.
+The Army was deployed along a 14 km front, but the breakthrough sector was 4 km wide along the West Oder River in the area of Mescherin.
 The 165th was in the first echelon of 96th Corps with 369th Rifle Division, 38th Guards was in second echelon.
 3rd Guards Tank Corps was subordinated to 70th Army for the operation.
-During April 18-19 the Front launched intensive reconnaissance efforts in preparation for the crossings, including the elimination of German advance parties in the lowlands between the East and West Oder.
+During April 18–19 the Front launched intensive reconnaissance efforts in preparation for the crossings, including the elimination of German advance parties in the lowlands between the East and West Oder.
 The division designated a reinforced rifle regiment to this task.
 Over these two days the Army's first echelon took up positions on the east bank of the West Oder, and at one location had managed to create a small bridgehead on the west bank.

-The front's full offensive began on April 20, and during the day units of the 165th seized a bridgehead up to 3km wide and 500m deep near and to the south of Mescherin.
+The front's full offensive began on April 20, and during the day units of the 165th seized a bridgehead up to 3 km wide and 500m deep near and to the south of Mescherin.
 70th Army continued fighting to cross the West Oder into the night of April 21–22.
-At 1100 hours on the 22nd it resumed its attack, having beaten off 16 counterattacks, and advanced as much as 2-3km.
+At 1100 hours on the 22nd it resumed its attack, having beaten off 16 counterattacks, and advanced as much as 2–3 km.
 By the end of the day 96th Corps had reached the StettinHarz highway.
-By the end of the next day the Corps had advanced as far as Geesow and Hohenreinkendorf, 6km from the riverbank.
-The advance continued on April 24, gaining as much as 8km, and 96th Corps reached Luckow and Petershagen.
-On the following day 70th Army beat off eight German attacks, captured Penkun, and advanced 15km, completing the breakthrough of the Oder defensive line, while 96th Corps reached the northern outskirts of Blumberg and Kasekow.
+By the end of the next day the Corps had advanced as far as Geesow and Hohenreinkendorf, 6 km from the riverbank.
+The advance continued on April 24, gaining as much as 8 km, and 96th Corps reached Luckow and Petershagen.
+On the following day 70th Army beat off eight German attacks, captured Penkun, and advanced 15 km, completing the breakthrough of the Oder defensive line, while 96th Corps reached the northern outskirts of Blumberg and Kasekow.

 70th Army resumed its offensive on the morning of April 26 and forced a crossing of the Randow River, the German second defensive zone, along its entire front.
-It then advanced 6-8km farther.
-On the following day, with the backing of 3rd Guards Tank Corps, the army advanced flat-out to the west, covering as much as 30km, and 96th Corps ended the day in the defile between the Sternhagener See and Grosser Potzlowsee.
+It then advanced 6–8 km farther.
+On the following day, with the backing of 3rd Guards Tank Corps, the army advanced flat-out to the west, covering as much as 30 km, and 96th Corps ended the day in the defile between the Sternhagener See and Grosser Potzlowsee.
 Through the period from April 28 to May 5 the further advance was only opposed by small covering detachments seeking in any way to slow down the offensive.
 On May 3 contact was made with British Second Army east of Wismar and the next day reached the Baltic in the Warnemunde sector, where the 165th ended the war.